 Data have shown that Avastin may harm your unborn baby.
 Use birth control while on Avastin.
 If you stop Avastin, you should keep using birth control for 6 months before trying to become pregnant

 Taking Avastin could cause a woman’s ovaries to stop working and may impair her ability to have children

-Breastfeeding while on Avastin may harm your baby and is therefore not recommended during and for six months after taking Avastin
+Breastfeeding while on Avastin may harm your baby, therefore, women should not breastfeed during and for 6 months after taking Avastin

 In a rGBM trial, all side effects were collected for people taking Avastin with lomustine or lomustine alone.
-22% of people who took Avastin with lomustine stopped treatment compared to 10% of people who took lomustine alone.
+Serious to life threatening blood clots in the veins of the body were seen in 5% of patients receiving Avastin with chemotherapy compared to 2% of patients receiving chemotherapy alone.
+In this study, 22% of people who took Avastin with lomustine stopped treatment compared to 10% of people who took lomustine alone.
 The side effects found in people taking Avastin and lomustine are similar to other trials.

 Questions about Avastin treatment costs?
 Let us help you understand your financial assistance options.